 However, many experts are fans of intermittent fasting as a way for the healthy to maintain wellbeing.

-Miss Stephanie Moore, nutritionist for Twenty-five Harley Street and author of Why Eating Less and Exercising More Make You Fat (Health-in-Hand), is a long-time fan of Intermittent Fasting.
+Miss Stephanie Moore, nutritionist and author of Why Eating Less and Exercising More Make You Fat (Health-in-Hand), is a long-time fan of Intermittent Fasting.
 She favours eating meals within an eight-hour window.